Buttons as Reminiscence

 About this Activity

-Buttons Were the Subject of One of Our Group Conversations Lately.
+Buttons Were the Subject of One of Our Group Reminiscence Conversations Lately.

 Nearly the entire group recounted experiences of saving buttons from old clothes when they were worn out.
 They had all had a bag of buttons to draw from when their children had lost one from their shirts or trousers.